ezstaking/website-content/content/en/faq/5-troubleshooting-and-support/2-what-are-the-most-common-issues-encountered.md

 published: false
 ---

-**What are the most common issues encountered on EZ Staking and how are they resolved?**

 At EZ Staking, we strive to provide a seamless staking experience for our users.
 However, occasionally, some issues may arise.
 Our most common issues include:

 * Connection errors: Issues with connecting to our platform, node, or wallet can cause staking to malfunction.
 We resolve this by troubleshooting network configurations, ensuring that our platform and node are up-to-date, and checking for any errors on the user's side.